 How to Audition Zippers

-Arrange your options to resemble the finished project.
+Arrange your zipper color options to resemble the finished project.
 Yellow and orange zippers look great.
 I like what the yellow does for the little birdies.
 I love the depth the orange brings to this party.
 Seeing how great the orange looks made me decide to use an orange fabric for the lining.